 Focused primarily on K-12 populations, the M.S.Ed. in Teaching, Learning, and Leadership is designed for individuals who wish to work in educational and leadership capacities both in and outside of formal classroom settings.
 Students choose one of two areas of informal specialization: Teaching and Learning, or Educational Leadership.
 Students enjoy individualized courses of study in a small, community-oriented cohort.
-Our two-semester internship program, paired with our Internship Seminar, gives students an in-depth understanding of how learning occurs in out-of-school environments.
 Graduates work in schools, school administrations, after-school programs, museum settings, and educational non-profits.

 A total of 10 course units are required for the TLL MSEd.1,

 |EDUC 6116||Master's Foundations of Teaching and Learning (Incoming full-time students must register for EDUC 6116 in the fall semester)||1|

 |EDUC 6168||Master's Seminar in Teaching, Learning, and Leadership||1|

 |Concentration Courses 2|

 |One foundational course in the history, philosophy, and social foundations of education, such as:||1|

 |School and Society in America (or another course chosen in consultation with advisor)|